Building Your Character

 Your Game Master will tell you which method to use.
 Point Buy is the most common:

 4. 4.
-You cannot raise any Ability above 12 at Level 0.
+You cannot raise any Core Stat above 3 at Level 0.

 Example: “Nova” the Hacker